Winning Appliances: Sponsorships

 Winning Appliances has a long association with the sailing industry.
 The company sponsored the 2011 18 ft Winning Appliances JJ Giltinan Invitation Race.

 The company also donated its boat, the MV JBW, to the Cruising Yacht Club of Australia for use as the Radio Relay Vessel during the Sydney to Hobart Yacht Race.

+Winning Appliances was the naming rights sponsor of the Walkinshaw Andretti United Holden Commodore ZB of Scott Pye in 2019.